SnapLogic/developer.snaplogic.com/source/index.html.md

 <code>STOP</code> and <code>CLOSE</code> are asynchronous events that are delivered in a separate thread from the Snap thread.
 Consider using multithreaded-sensitive solutions e.g. <code>volatile</code> variables etc.
 </aside>

-Implementing the interface requires providing an implementation for the `void handle(final com.snaplogic.api.LifecycleEvent event)` method. `LifecycleEvent` is an enum with the following values:
+Implementing the interface requires providing an implementation for the `void handle(final LifecycleEvent event)` method. `LifecycleEvent` is an enum with the following values:

 Lifecycle Event | Description
 ----------- | -----------